Akashmishra1421/Number_To_Word/README.md

+# Conversion of numbers into their respective word representation using Python
 # Number_To_Word
 # Define lists for word representations
 ones = ["", "one", "two", "three", "four", "five", "six", "seven", "eight", "nine"]